mstreit/mstreit.github.io/_publications/2020_eurovis_anaprov.md

 ---
 layout: publication
 # The quotes make the : possible, otherwise you can do it without quotes
-title: "The State of the Art in Visualizing Multivariate Networks"
+title: "Survey on the Analysis of User Interactions andVisualization Provenance"
-key: 2019_eurovis_mvnv
+key: 2020_eurovis_anaprov
 # paper | preprint | poster
-type: paper
+type: preprint
 # optional url for a different site; defaults to data.caleydo.org
 paper_content_url: